 Criminal trials are oftentimes described as a high-stakes game of chess, as opposed to a game of checkers, where one must have the technical knowledge as well as the ability to deal with surprises that come along the way.
 An experienced criminal defense attorney knows how to best deal with all legal proceeding factors.
 Some of the biggest mistakes are made when people attempt to provide their own legal defense, which may include:

 - Believing that they will get special treatment

-- Procedural mistakes
+- Making procedural mistakes

 - Filing court documents and forms correctly and completely can be confusing for someone who is still learning about the basic procedures of the court.

-- Not understanding Courtroom Jargon
+- Not understanding courtroom jargon

 - Unfamiliarity with the terminology of the courtroom will not grant you a pass.
 Though it should be made easier to understand, not having legal counsel will limit your ability to gather the needed information and provide yourself the best defense.
 When verdicts are on the line, you simply can't afford that.

 What’s the difference between a misdemeanor and a felony?